It4lik/LDAPDockerRegistry/README.md

 Login Succeeded
 ```

-You can now push/pull images to your own private registry.
+You can now interact with your own private registry.
 Congrats.
 ``` bash
 $ docker pull hello-world # grab some lightweight image
 $ docker tag hello-world <YOUR HOST>/hw